-For more information on the investigation process, read the Investigation Process brochure .
+For more information on the investigation process, read the Investigation process section.

-- comparing levels of wages declared by employers to different States and Territories; and
+- comparing levels of wages declared by employers to different States and Territories

-- identify discrepancies in property related sales for duties purposes.
+- to identify discrepancies in property related sales for duties purposes.

 The ATO uses our information to:

-- identify businesses who should be registered for pay as you go withholding tax; and
+- identify businesses who should be registered for pay as you go withholding tax

 - identify discrepancies in property related sales to income tax, goods and services tax, fringe benefits tax and capital gains tax.